Availability and durability: Single-AZ and Multi-AZ file systems - Amazon FSx for Windows File Server

 You can test failover your Multi-AZ file system by modifying its throughput capacity.
 When you modify your file system's throughput capacity, Amazon FSx switches out the file system's file server.
 Multi-AZ file systems automatically fail over to the secondary server while Amazon FSx replaces the preferred server file server first.
 Then the file system automatically fails back to the new primary server and Amazon FSx replaces the secondary file server.

-Working with Single and Multi-AZ file system resources
+Single-AZ and Multi-AZ file system resources

 Subnets

-When you create a VPC, it spans all the Availability Zones (AZs) in the Region.
+When you create a virtual private cloud (VPC), it spans all the Availability Zones (AZs) in the AWS Region.
 Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones.
 After creating a VPC, you can add one or more subnets in each Availability Zone.
 The default VPC has a subnet in each Availability Zone.
-Each subnet must reside entirely within one Availability Zone and cannot span zones.
-When you create a Single-AZ Amazon FSx file system, you specify a single subnet for the file system.
-The subnet you choose defines the Availability Zone in which the file system is created.
+A subnet is a range of IP addresses in your VPC.
+A subnet must reside in a single Availability Zone.

-When you create a Multi-AZ file system, you specify two subnets, one for the preferred file server, and one for the standby file server.
+Multi-AZ file systems require two subnets, one for the preferred file server and one for the standby file server.
 The two subnets you choose must be in different Availability Zones within the same AWS Region.

 For in-AWS applications, we recommend that you launch your clients in the same Availability Zone as your preferred file server to minimize latency.